Brown measure of the sum of an elliptic operator and a free random variable in a finite von Neumann algebra: Brown measure of addition with a circular operator

 Recall that, by Lemma \ref{lemma:s-epsilon-t-limit}, for $\lambda\in \Xi_t$, $\lim_{\varepsilon\rightarrow 0}w(\varepsilon;\lambda,t)=w(0;\lambda,t)\in (0,\infty)$.
 The result then follows by letting $\varepsilon$ tend to zero. \end{proof}

-The following result generalizes \cite[Theorem 3.10]{HoZhong2020Brown} where $x_0$ is assumed that to be selfadjoint and \cite[Theorem 1.4]{Bordenave-Caputo-Chafai-cpam2014} where $x_0$ is assumed to be a Gaussian distributed normal operator (their techniques extend to the case when $x_0$ is a normal operator). \begin{theorem} The Brown measure is absolutely continuous with respect to Lebesgue measure in the open set $\Xi_t$.
+The following result generalizes \cite[Theorem 3.10]{HoZhong2020Brown} where ${x}$ is assumed that to be self-adjoint and \cite[Theorem 1.4]{Bordenave-Caputo-Chafai-cpam2014} where ${x}$ is assumed to be a Gaussian distributed normal operator (their techniques extend to the case when ${x}$ is a normal operator as in \cite{Bordenave-Capitaine-cpam2016}). \begin{theorem} The Brown measure is absolutely continuous with respect to Lebesgue measure in the open set $\Xi_t$.
 The density of the Brown measure at $\lambda\in \Xi_t$ is given by

 where $w=w(0; \lambda,t)$ is determined by

 It can also be expressed as

 where $h=h(\lambda,w(0;\lambda,t))$ and $k=k(\lambda,w(0;\lambda,t))$ for